This Realistic All-in-One Cleaning Schedule Will Help You Take Back Your House

 I Created My Own Cleaning Schedule

+I searched online for cleaning schedules to conjure up something brilliant, but what I found only devastated me.
 The list of ‘daily’ tasks completely overwhelmed me and made me feel like a failure before I even began.

-In order to be successful in the cleaning game, I had to create my own plan.
+To be successful in the cleaning game, I had to create my own plan.

 Below you’ll see a copy of my personal plan — I encourage you to modify this cleaning schedule to fit your own cleaning style.

-If you don’t want to dust your living room every Thursday, make it a biweekly occurrence.
+If you don’t want to dust your living room every Thursday, make it a bi-weekly occurrence.
+What matters in the end is that you have a realistic, stress-relieving schedule for you.

-I’m going to show you how I made my schedule and then give you tools to make your own with our free Cleaning Schedule Template.
+I will show you how I made my schedule and then give you tools to make your own with our free Cleaning Schedule Template.

 How the Cleaning Schedule Works

-STEP 1) Prioritize and Organize
+STEP 1 – Prioritize and Organize

-Go room by room and figure out what should be cleaned in each, and how often.
+Go room by room and figure out what should be cleaned in each and how often.
 Put these on a list.

-Break the list down into sections based on cleaning frequency: Weekly, Biweekly, Monthly, and Seasonal
+Break the list down into sections based on cleaning frequency: weekly, bi-weekly, monthly, and seasonal.

 I then broke the remaining chores down into bi-weekly, monthly and seasonal categories and divided them into a four-week rotation.